-The geometry of the readout is determined by the 40 light guides that are used to collect the light from the fibers and guide it down to the light sensor.
+The granularity of the readout cells is determined by the 40 light guides that are used to collect the light from the fibers and guide it down to the light sensor.
 The input cross sections of the light guides (against the module) increase radially outward, with the innermost light guide having approximate dimensions of $21 \times 21 \text{ mm}^2$ and the outermost guide approximately $27 \times 25 \text{ mm}^2$.
 The output faces of all light guides have the same area of $13 \times 13 \text{ mm}^2$ that matches the area of the SiPM light sensor.
 As expected, the Monte Carlo-calculated light collection varies with radial depth of the calorimeter, starting at 75% for the innermost layer and decreasing to about 48% for the outermost layer.
-We note that the collection efficiency is relatively high because the trapping angle inside the fibers is 26.7° , which leads to a narrow input angular range into the light guide.
+We note that the collection efficiency is relatively high because the trapping angle inside the fibers is 26.7°, which leads to a narrow input angular range into the light guide.
 Details of the geometry and calculations of acceptance can be found in Ref.
 [18].
 The length of the light guides is 8 cm, which was chosen to ensure at least one reflection of light rays to randomize the position of light at the output relative to the input surface.

 A total of 4000 light guides were fabricated by the Universidad Técnica Federico Santa María to exacting dimensions to match the end faces of the calorimeter wedges.
-A cylindrical pocket (4-mm diameter, 2-mm deep) was drilled into one side of the light guide, approximately half way down the length to accommodate a light emitting diode (LED) to inject light to monitor the response of individual sensors.
+A cylindrical pocket (4-mm diameter, 2-mm deep) was drilled into one side of the light guide, approximately half way down the length to accommodate a light emitting diode (LED) to inject light into each calorimeter cell.
 The LED was directed toward the opposing (far) side of the BCAL module producing signals on both sides of the module whenever it fired.
 The light sensor at the far end of the module received about twice as much light as the near sensor but with large variations between channels.
-Each light guide was covered with black Tedlar wrapping12 to prevent light from scattering into adjacent light guides.
-Each light guide was glued onto the face of the BCAL wedge using NOA 87 UV-curing glue.13 The SiPM sensors are placed at the output face of the light guide across a 0.5 mm air gap.
-About 30% of the light is lost through the gap, but practical considerations led us to install the photosensors on the electronic package that could easily be detached from the BCAL modules.
+Each light guide was covered with black Tedlar wrapping11 to prevent light from scattering into adjacent light guides.
+Each light guide was glued onto the face of the BCAL wedge using

-11Ross Machine Shop, 40 Kress St., Regina, SK, Canada.
+10Ross Machine Shop, 40 Kress St., Regina, SK, Canada.

-$^{^{12}\}mathrm{Tests}$ were made with Tedlar, acid-free paper, aluminized mylar and no wrapping.
+$^{^{11}{\}rm Tests}$ were made with Tedlar, acid-free paper, aluminized mylar and no wrapping.
 They all had similar light collection, which is expected if the collection is due to total internal reflection.